 - (i) The Group has assessed that these financial assets are held-to-maturity to collect contractual cash flows, which consist solely of payments of principal and interest on principal amount outstanding.
-Therefore, these investments were classified as financial assets measured at amortized cost. - (ii) During the year ended December 31, 2020, the Group held foreign time deposits, with the weighted average interest rate of 1.4%, maturing in June 2021.
-There was no foreign time deposit in 2019. - (iii) For credit risk, please refer to note (aa). - (iv) The Group did not provide any of the aforementioned financial assets as collateral. - (e) Notes and accounts receivable (including related parties)
+Therefore, these investments were classified as financial assets measured at amortized cost. - (ii) For credit risk, please refer to note (z). - (iii) Please refer to note 8 for further information on financial assets as collateral. - (e) Notes and accounts receivable (including related parties)